COURSE

 STRANDS Fundamentals: Arduino Architecture, digital logic theory, integrated circuits, peripheral components, solar technology and applications

-Skills: soldering, circuit board assembly
+Skills: soldering, circuit board design and fabrication

 Technology and Society: environmental and health issues